 Effect i.e: The extended metaphor of mountain climbing as the main theme in the poem really emphasises the speaker equating the close relationship with his grandfather as something which requires the same physical effort as climbing a mountain.

 Linking the theme to the poem as a whole ie: The fact the this theme is quite prevalent throughout the poem illustrates the idea of emotional closeness as something which requires effort.
 The theme of mountain climbing, which requires a lot of physical exertion and danger, really highlights the exertion and hard work required to make any relationship work.

-Don't worry about making your evaluations super complex and don't get too intimidated by the example up there.
-It's more sophisticated, so that you have a super good example to look up to and work towards!
+Don't worry about making your evaluations super complex and don't get too intimidated by the example here.
+It's more sophisticated so that you have a great example to work towards!

 Hopefully (fingers crossed) this makes evaluating themes easier to understand.
 If it's still tricky, don't worry, because the activity will be filled with helpful hints and explanations that you can jot down as you do it.

 Remember, take your time, it's not a race!